awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-console.md

 ## Create a transcription job<a name="console-create-job"></a>

-Use the Amazon Transcribe console to create a transcription job for your audio files\.
+Use the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/) to create a transcription job for your audio files\.

 1. Provide the following information:
    + **Transcription job name**—A name for the job\.
 The name must be unique within your AWS account\.
    + **Amazon S3 input URL**—The Amazon S3 location of your input audio file\.
 The location must be in the same region as the endpoint that you are calling\.
    + **Language**—Choose the language of your input file\.
    + **Format**—The format of the audio file\.
 For best results you should use a lossless format such as FLAC or WAV with PCM 16\-bit encoding\.
    + **Media sampling rate \(Hz\)**—Optional\.
 The bit sampling rate of the audio file\.
-Amazon Transcribe accepts sample rates between 8000 Hz and 48000 Hz\.
-For best results, you should use 8000 Hz for low\-fidelity audio and 16000 for high\-fidelity audio\.
+Amazon Transcribe accepts sample rates between 8,000 Hz and 48,000 Hz\.
+For best results, you should use 8,000 Hz for low\-fidelity audio and 16,000 for high\-fidelity audio\.

    The following shows the **Create Transcription Job** filled out for a sample job\.
 ![\[The Create Transcription Job form filled out for a sample job.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/gs-10.png)![\[The Create Transcription Job form filled out for a sample job.\]](http://docs.aws.amazon.com/transcribe/latest/dg/)